Alfresco/docs-alfresco/search-services/latest/install/options.md

 title: Installation options
 ---

-You can install Search Services in three different ways using the distribution zip, the first is with mutual TLS, the second is without mutual TLS (plain http), and the third is without mutual TLS (http with secret word in request header).
+You can install Search Services in three different ways using the distribution zip, the first is with mutual TLS, the second is without mutual TLS (plain HTTP), and the third is without mutual TLS (HTTP with secret word in request header).

 ## Install with mutual TLS